insightindustry/walkscore-api/docs/quickstart.rst

 .. include:: _installation.rst

-.. _meta_configuration_pattern:

 -----------

 Initializing the API
 =======================

-To initialize the :class:`WalkScoreAPI` object all you need to do is instantiate
+To initialize the :class:`WalkScoreAPI <walkscore.WalkScoreAPI>` object all you need to do is instantiate it:
-it:

 .. code-block:: python